Lyon Financial

 On the website of the Food and Agriculture Organization of the United Nations they cite, “Pollinators are essential to the production of many of the micronutrient rich fruits, vegetables, nuts, seeds and oils we eat.
 In fact, close to 75 percent of the world’s crops producing fruits and seeds for human consumption depend, at least in part, on pollinators for sustained production, yield and quality.
 The diversity of food available is largely owed to animal pollinators.
 But alarmingly, in a number of regions, pollination services are showing declining trends.”

-To this end, in 2016, the National Pollinator Garden Network asked people to BEE One in a Million.
+To this end the National Pollinator Garden Network asked people to BEE One in a Million.
 The Million Pollinator Garden Challenge was a “nationwide call to action to preserve and create gardens and landscapes that help revive the health of bees, butterflies, birds, bats and other pollinators across America.”

 They mounted a campaign to get a million pollinator gardens constructed; they succeeded.